Part One: Inefficiencies and Opportunities in Patient Recruitment and Enrollment

 If we, as an industry, can better understand where patients are falling out and why, we can meaningfully improve enrollment efficiency and truly improve the speed of clinical trials.

-In this blog series, we will focus on 3 key phases of the patient recruitment and enrollment funnel.
+In this blog series, we will focus on 3 key phases of the patient recruitment and patient enrollment funnel.
 For each, we will begin to quantify the magnitude of attrition and explain key reasons why patients do not progress in the enrollment process:

 Potential Patients → Pre-Screened Patients

-- We will investigate where our industry identifies potential patients, how sites are managing potential patients across those various channels, and challenges sites face in engaging patients at the top of the recruitment funnel.
+- We will investigate where our industry identifies potential patients, how sites are managing potential patients across those various channels, and challenges sites face in engaging patients at the top of the patient recruitment funnel.